Srz97/Rock-paper-scissors-Game/README.md

 # Bugs
  * Fixed bugs
- * While testing in light house, I discovered that the accessibility was a bit low, which was fixed by providimg each button with a specific Name.
+ * While testing in light house, I discovered that the accessibility was a bit low, which was fixed by providing each button with a specific Name.

 * Unfixed bugs
 * Favicon is displayed after couple of seconds.